 Where next?

-Find out how AP Computer Science A compares to other classes: click here for an overview of all AP Classes ranked by difficulty, from easiest to hardest.
+Find out how AP Computer Science A compares to other classes: click here for our popular, definitive overview of all AP Classes ranked by difficulty.

-Or check out how other computer science courses are rated with our analysis of Is AP Computer Science Principles Hard?
+Or compare how AP Comp Sci A compares to the other computer science courses with our deep-dive into AP Computer Science Principles.